gestanestle/aizm/README.md

-# AZIM Setting and Monitoring System
+# AIZM Control and Monitoring System
-This web application must run alongside the AIZM hardware machine, whose code and schematic is provided in `/hardware` directory.
+This web application must run alongside the AIZM hardware machine whose code and schematic are provided in the `/hardware` directory.

  Website preview           |   Website preview